 The coronavirus ("COVID-19") pandemic, the emerging variants and uneven vaccination rates across the globe, and the mitigation efforts by governments to control its spread have created uncertainties and disruptions in the economic and financial markets.
 The extent to which COVID-19 will continue to impact the Company's business and financial results depends on numerous evolving factors including: the magnitude and duration of COVID-19, the extent to which it will impact worldwide macroeconomic conditions including interest rates and unemployment rates, the speed of the economic recovery, and governmental and business reactions to the pandemic.
 As a result of the economic downturn resulting from COVID-19, the Company experienced reduced demand in its Industrial segment and for certain higher-end medical products that negatively impacted revenues and gross margin.
 The Company assessed certain accounting matters that generally require consideration of forecasted financial information in context with the information reasonably available to the Company, including the estimated future impacts of COVID-19 through the date of filing this report.
-The accounting matters assessed included, but were not limited to, the Company's assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material negative impacts to the Company's condensed consolidated financial statements in future reporting periods.
+The accounting matters assessed included, but were not limited to, the Company's carrying value of goodwill, intangibles, long-lived assets, equity method investments, inventory and related reserves, and allowance for credit losses.
+The Company's assessment of the magnitude and duration of COVID-19, as well as other factors, could result in material negative impacts to the Company's condensed consolidated financial statements in future reporting periods.
 These future developments are highly uncertain and the outcomes cannot be estimated with certainty.
 Actual results may differ from those estimates, and such differences may be material to the financial statements.